-People come up to me and ask “Can you climb Kilimanjaro on your own?”
+People come up to me and ask “Can you climb Kilimanjaro by yourself?”.
+The short answer is no you can’t, and here is why.

 In 1991 the Tanzanian government and Kilimanjaro National Park Authority changed its policy towards unsupported treks on Mount Kilimanjaro.